 Sustaining friendships - how do I be a good friend

-Our friendship skills groups have also been a much needed resource for kids who are slow to warm up and struggle to use their voice in peer interactions.
+Our friendship groups have also been a much needed resource for kids who are slow to warm up and struggle to use their voice in peer interactions.
 Kids who experience social anxiety need opportunities to practice going into social situations and challenge their social anxiety.
 Kids who only have one friend and worry about what to do if that one friend isn't at school or worry if they lose their one friend can benefit from participating in a friendship group to help develop the skills needed to make new friends.

 All groups require a prescreening interview first to determine suitability and fit.
 This will be a 30 minute intake via our online counselling platform and the cost is $60.
-All group sessions are $30 per session.
+All group sessions are $40 per session.

 Due to our limited spaces available, we are prioritizing space to children and youth who do not have access to any other social skills program.